apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/data_extraction/computer_preparation.md

 ---
 title: Computer preparation
 description: Set up your computer to be able to code scrapers with Node.js and JavaScript.
-Download Node.js and NPM and run a Hello World script.
+Download Node.js and npm and run a Hello World script.
 sidebar_position: 4
 slug: /web-scraping-for-beginners/data-extraction/computer-preparation
 ---

 # Prepare your computer for programming {#prepare-computer}

 **Set up your computer to be able to code scrapers with Node.js and JavaScript.
-Download Node.js and NPM and run a Hello World script.**
+Download Node.js and npm and run a Hello World script.**

 ---